Adding content to new site

 What if there is content that overlaps across teams?

 Team leaders should discuss how they’d like to proceed when teams discover audiences or content that may overlap.
 For now, it is best to add content through the group the author is part of, so they can make updates to it.
-In the future, it might make sense to have cross-program area teams like with the Youth Development content team.
+In the future, it might make sense to have cross-program area teams like with the Youth education resources content team.
 Ultimately, it is up to content teams and program area leaders to decide how to best organize and work together.

 Box logistics for content teams?

 We’ve provided Box folders as a collaborative workspace for content teams.
 Here’s the main Content Teams Box.
 You can find links to the Boxes from the Content Teams section of this site.
 Work group leaders have edit access.
 Everyone has view access.
 Work group leaders can add people to your Box subfolder as needed, depending on how you choose to use it.